y6699a/ps5_lua_loader/README.md

 ## Remote Lua Loader

 Remote lua loader for PS4 and PS5, based on gezine's [finding](https://github.com/Gezine/ArtemisLuaLoader/) that allows games built with Artemis engine to load arbitrary lua file.
 Currently this loader is specific for Raspberry Cube (CUSA16074).
+The loader is not firmware dependant, and has been successfully tested on PS5 Pro 10.20.

 ### Usage on jailbroken PS4 with disc version